 These measurements are self-governed by the flashlight companies who adhere to a set of voluntary standards (ANSI/NEMA FL-1-2009.)
 There has been some concern about the ability to manipulate the numbers to the manufacturer’s benefit.
 However, prior to the development of the standards, there was no real way for consumers to make a comparison between brands and models.
 Without cheap ways for consumers to test lights, we are largely dependent on our own observations of how the lights perform.

-The HL3 is rated for 1,100 lumens of total light output and 36,000 candela of peak beam intensity.
+The HL3 is rated for 1,100 lumens of total light output and 36,000 candelas of peak beam intensity.
 In relation to many of the other flashlights I have used, this torch puts out a lot more total light and is one of the brightest I have used.
 The beam distance measures 379 meters (more than 1,200 feet.)

-There is a very distinct bright spot in the center of the beam, which I would expect from a flashlight with this many candela.
+There is a very distinct bright spot in the center of the beam, which I would expect from a flashlight with this many candelas.
 However, there is a nice spill of useable light that gives you a very good illumination of close-in, periphery areas.

 A low power mode is available through the manipulation of the light’s switch.
 At this setting, lumens are reduced to 35 and candela to 1,200.
 This is more than enough light for navigation or an examination of something.